My rating: 4 of 5 stars

 The infant…will become a hoodlum, a maniac, a soldier; he will become a priest, a prison guard, a cop.
 A dogmatist, a patriarch—decidedly a public danger.
 He will become a psychoanalyst.
 He will have a Practice.

 Ducornet’s novel itself contains (i. e., minotaur-mazes) this monster, who is only a latent possibility of the human male, within the boundaries of the aesthetic—a Japanese aesthetic at that.
 It may be read as Akiko’s revenge, the woman’s and non-westerner’s revenge, at the level of form, for the male narrator’s ugly but socially-sanctioned transgressions.

 One criticism.
-I am puzzled by the quantity of cliche in Netsuke‘s language.
-I am not even a “war against cliche” person; I think original language can be sacrificed to other virtues—plainness, speed, verisimilitude—in many literary contexts, and I don’t admire the type of criticism that attempts to dispense with whole novels by pointing to a few solecisms or infelicities.
+I am puzzled by the quantity of cliche in Netsuke’s language.
+I am not a “war against cliche” person; I think original language can be sacrificed to other virtues—plainness, speed, verisimilitude—in narrative prose, and I don’t admire the type of criticism that attempts to dispense with whole novels by pointing to a few solecisms or infelicities.
 But in a novel this short, with language this stylized, it is startling to read such phrases as the following on page after page:

 They keep me on my toes.

 They like it down and dirty.

 Her sex was like a beacon at the end of a tunnel…

 She has a temper hot enough to fry an egg.